sgille/sgille.github.io/resume.md

 ### Journals

-See <a href="https://sgille.scrippsprofiles.ucsd.edu/publications/"> my institutional publications page</a>
+See <a href="https://sgille.scrippsprofiles.ucsd.edu/publications/"> my institutional publications page</a> or <a href="http://pordlabs.ucsd.edu/sgille/publications.html">my running list of submitted and published work</a>

 ## Occupation

-`Current`
+`2008-Current`
 __Professor__, Scripps Institution of Oceanography, University of California San Diego

 - Teach and carry out research in physical oceanography